Friday, September 29, 2017

 What Comes Next: Questions & Potential Answers Regarding The No-God Duology

 In the wake of reading my review of The Unholy Consult, R. Scott Bakker’s concluding volume to the Aspect-Emperor series, a gentleman from the Second Apocalypse forum (the place for discussion on anything Earwa) contacted me privately, asking what I thought of the conclusion to The Unholy Consult and my opinion what might come next—what the follow up and concluding duology, tentatively titled The No-God series, might hold for readers.
 The more I thought about answers to these questions, the more I realized I should organize them ‘on paper’, and if going that far, why not post them.
+It is, indeed, intriguing.
 So, if you haven’t read The Unholy Consult, do not read this post as it will contain major spoilers.
-(Another warning, I am writing this with extremely little knowledge of what's happening in forums and other discussions on the Second Apocalypse, so apologies if it seems naive to readers who have invested themselves significantly more than than me into the series.)
+Another warning, I am writing this with extremely little knowledge of what's happening in forums and other discussions on the Second Apocalypse, so apologies if the post seems naive to readers who have invested themselves significantly more than than me into the lore of the series.

-1. The abrupt ending of The Unholy Consult was planned all along, and should be considered as such
+1. The ending of The Unholy Consult was planned all along, and as such should be considered as completing the series

-3. Anything that comes next is likely to be more complementary and confirming than revolutionary or game-changing
+3. Anything that may come next is therefore likely to be more complementary and confirming than revolutionary or game-changing (i.e. perhaps the series' denouement some readers were hoping for?)

 Therefore, the question is: where to go from the rise of the No-God and the dawn of the Second-Apocalypse?
 Before getting into the possibilities, we need to establish three key baselines.